Derrick Frost: Washington Redskins

-In the 2006 season Frost has had success with nine 40+ punts.
+Frost signed with the Washington Redskins on September 26, 2005.
+In the 2006 season he had success with nine 40+ punts.
 Also he had a couple of 50 plus punts for the Redskins of late after Week 12 in the league.

 During the 2007 preseason game against the Tennessee Titans, Frost raced out after a punt to level the Titan's punt returner causing a forced fumble.

 In 2008, he battled rookie Durant Brooks for the punting job.
 He was cut on August 30 during final cuts;

 Green Bay Packers

 Two days after being released by the Redskins, Frost was signed by the Green Bay Packers, who previously cut Jon Ryan.
 Frost was released by the Packers on December 1, 2008.
 Head coach Mike McCarthy stated that Frost performed well in practices, but did not do well during the games.

 California Redwoods

 Frost was signed by the California Redwoods of the United Football League on September 2, 2009.
 He was released on October 25, 2009.